timthepost/threadwell/README.md

 # Threadwell

-A well of threads, or a way to manage AI assistant sessions as tasks, in a way thatalso "threads well" (as the original concept started), which can also be an initial chat UI - this was that!
+A well of threads, or a way to manage AI assistant sessions as tasks, in a way that also "threads well" (as the original concept started), which can also be an initial chat UI - this was that!
 And, well, who doesn't like a KanBan board to delegate and stay organized?